Performing administrative management

 Perform configuration changes to your existing WEM installation with the Settings tab.

-• Configure the WarehousePG (WHPG) database connection by editing the WHPG coordinator host name, port, database name, and credentials.
+• Configure the WarehousePG database connection in the WHPG Database Connection section by editing the coordinator host name, port, database name, and credentials.

 Note